bparanj/crystal/electronics/zettel/diode.md

 Reverse breakdown resembles a dam holding back water.
 The dam (diode) blocks water (current) effectively up to a certain water level (reverse voltage).
 If the water level exceeds this point (breakdown voltage), the dam fails, and water rushes through (reverse current flows).

-Example: Demonstrate Zener diode voltage regulation:
+Demonstrate Zener diode voltage regulation:

 a) Set up a circuit with a variable power supply, a 470Ω resistor, and a 5.1V Zener diode.
 b) Connect a voltmeter across the Zener diode.